apache/yetus/asf-site-src/source/documentation/in-progress/precommit-basic.md

 $ test-patch.sh --robot --patch-dir=${WORKSPACE}/patchprocess --basedir=${WORKSPACE}/source ${WORKSPACE}/patchfile
 ```

 ... will trigger test-patch to run in fully automated mode, using ${WORKSPACE}/patchprocess as its scratch space, ${WORKSPACE}/source as the source repository, and ${WORKSPACE}/patchfile as the name of the patch to test against.
-This will always run the unit tests, write answers back to bug systems, remove old, stopped/exited Docker images and containers after 24 hours, forcibly use --resetrepo, and more.
+This will always run the unit tests, write answers back to bug systems, remove old, stopped/exited Docker containers after 24 hours and images after 1 week, forcibly use --resetrepo, and more.
 The --build-url option is also useful when running in --robot mode so that emails and such
 have a location to look at the output artifacts:

 ```bash